rayansu96/soho-config/README.md

         The router has many functions:
           - DNS (Domain Name System) which converts a domain's IP address into a readable name for the end user (e.g., converting 8.8.8.8 into google.com)
           - DHCP (Dynamic Host Configuration Protocol) which dynamically assigns an IP address to an device on your network.
-          - NAT (Network Address Translator) which translates your private IP address into
+          - NAT (Network Address Translator) which translates your private IP address into a public address to provide Internet access to local hosts.
-          - Switch
+          - Switch Allows LAN, WAN and Ethernet ports to communicate
-          - Firewall
+          - Firewall, which protects your network from any unknown and unwanted access, can be refined using an ACL (Access Control List)
           - WAP (Wireless Access Point) which is your WiFi connection.

+Router acts as a switch through LAN ports

+Allows firewall to automatically change settings to open and close ports, diminishing the security.

 Use another Ethernet cable to connect your computer/laptop to one of the LAN ports on the router.
 The LAN ports (Local Area Network) are used to distribute the internet connection to wired devices within the network.